Board of Control for Cricket in India: Ethics officer

-Anti-Doping unit
+Anti-doping unit

-Dr. Abhijit Salvi is the head of BCCI's anti doping unit.
-NADA sends qualified doctors to collect blood and urine sample of players and later analyse it in lab to find out performance enhancing drugs or steroids in blood.
+Dr. Abhijit Salvi is the head of BCCI's anti-doping unit.
+NADA sends qualified doctors to collect blood and urine sample of players and later analyse it in lab to find out performance-enhancing drugs or steroids in blood.
 After that BCCI takes appropriate actions if found doing violations.

-Affiliated members

-Membership of the Board of Control for Cricket in India consists of full members and associate members; only full members have voting rights in annual general meetings (AGMs).

-Following the Lodha Committee's recommendations in 2015, full membership was restricted to state and union territory associations, and limited to one representative body per state.
-Subsequently, several state associations became full members and, because the states of Gujarat and Maharashtra each had three members, Mumbai, Baroda, Saurashtra and Vidharbh were relegated to associate membership.
-Neither the Cricket Club of India of Mumbai nor the National Cricket Club of Kolkata field teams in major domestic tournaments but as founding members of BCCI, they had full voting rights until the Lodha Committee recommendations were implemented.
-Some of the recommendations that were implemented have since been reversed.
-In 2018, Railways, Services and Universities regained full membership; and in 2022, the rule restricting states to a single full member was removed, meaning Mumbai, Baroda, Saurashtra and Vidharbh once again became full members.
+Television production

+In 2012, the BCCI established its own production house.
+The BCCI's broadcast service produces coverage of international matches of the Indian national cricket team those held in India and matches of leading domestic tournaments including the IPL.
+Until 2012, the BCCI paid the production costs to the company who purchased the media rights from them.
+Nimbus Communications did production for the BCCI for many years.
+The BCCI's production house holds production rights and copyrights of Indian cricket's content.
+The BCCI broadcasts video highlights of domestic and bilateral cricket series in India on its website.
+Starting in July 2023, it will broadcast live, important domestic games form tournaments such as Duleep Trophy and Deodhar Trophy on its website.

 Officials

 President

 President is an elected position, and is considered the most-powerful position in the BCCI administration.
 Due to the president's financial power and the popularity of cricket in India, it is considered as a highly prestigious position.
 The President of the BCCI presides over the meeting of the apex council and the general body.
 He signs audited annual accounts and financial statements.

 The full-member state boards can vote in the presidential election.
 Gujarat and Maharashtra have more than one full member but as per the Lodha Committee, supreme court guidelines state any state can have only one vote in the election at any time.

-Former India-and-Karnataka cricketer, national selector, India under-19 teams' coach and President of the Karnataka State Cricket Association Roger Binny is the incumbent President of the BCCI.
-He succeeded Sourav Ganguly.
-Binny is a member of India's 1983 Cricket World Cup-winning team.
-He took charge in October 2022.
+Former Indian cricketer Mithun Manhas is the incumbent President of the BCCI.
+He succeeded Roger Binny.

 Secretary

 'BCCI secretary' is the second most powerful and important post after president.
 Secretary signs all the contracts and carries correspondence on behalf of BCCI.
-Jay Shah is the incumbent secretary.
-The secretary have power to take action or defend office bearers, employees of the board.
+Jay Shah was the incumbent secretary till 30 November 2024 as he took charge as the Chairman of the International Cricket Council on 1 December 2024 succeeding Greg Barclay.
+The secretary have power to take action or defend office bearers, employees of the BCCI.
+Shah was also the president of the Asian Cricket Council until 2024.